🔑 Key Takeaways

 Most people know about LH, FSH, and testosterone.
 Fewer know about the peptide that triggers the whole cascade.
 Kisspeptin sits at the top of the reproductive hormone hierarchy — it's the signal that tells the hypothalamus to release GnRH, which then drives LH and FSH, which drive testosterone and sperm production.
 If kisspeptin signaling is impaired, the entire downstream axis goes quiet.

 This makes it a fascinating research target for hypogonadism, fertility issues, and sexual dysfunction — addressing the root of the cascade rather than just supplementing end-products.
+If you're new to peptide biology, our peptide therapy guide provides broader context.

 What Is Kisspeptin?